 An official source asserted that the ACA’s officers made the necessary investigations on Azim’s corruption before referring to public prosecution to obtain video and audio recording permits on Azim’s calls.

-Governmental source clarified that Abdel Azim built close relationship with businessmen and importers since he assumed presidency of office in May 2018.
+A governmental source clarified that Abdel Azim built close relationship with businessmen and importers since he assumed office in May 2018.

 The source stated that the sum of the bribes ranges between LE 1 million and LE 2 million.